Culinary Tourism Readiness Assessment

-The Taste of Place Global Index is the first country-level index built exclusively for gastronomy tourism.
-This year, we are comparing how 80 countries measure up against 7 evidence-based pillars.
-One authoritative benchmark — from the organisation that has defined the field for nearly 30 years.
+The Gastronomy Tourism Maturity Index is the first country-level index built exclusively to measure national readiness in gastronomy tourism.
+This year, we are comparing how 84 countries measure up against 6 evidence-based pillars.
+One authoritative benchmark - from the organization that has led our field for 25 years.

 Until now, no country could measure how well it served the needs of gastronomy-oriented travelers.